Kate Alexeeva

-Jekaterina "Kate" Alexeeva is a Latvian model, influencer, philanthropist and beauty pageant titleholder who was crowned Miss Universe Latvia, she represented her country at the Miss Universe 2023 in El Salvador.
-She was crowned Miss Grand Latvia and Miss Multiverse Latvia in 2019.
-She also represented Latvia at the Top Model of the World pageant in 2017.
+Jekaterina "Kate" Alexeeva is a Latvian model, influencer, philanthropist and beauty pageant titleholder.
+She was crowned Miss Universe Latvia, and represented her country at the Miss Universe 2023 in El Salvador.
+Previously, she was crowned Miss Grand Latvia and represented her country at Miss Grand International in 2019 and at the Top Model of the World in 2017.

 Life

-Jekaterina Alexeeva was born in Riga, Latvia, to a Latvian family.
+Jekaterina Alexeeva was born in Riga, Latvia, into a Latvian family.
 Fluent in Latvian, Russian, and English, Alexeeva has traveled extensively, visiting over 56 countries, which has influenced her global perspective and advocacy work.

 Career

 Modelling

 Kate Alexeeva started her professional career in 2010 as a fashion model and has collaborated with brands like Prada, Dolce & Gabbana, and Coach.

 Beauty pageants

 In July 2017, Alexeeva represented Latvia at Top Model of the world pageant held in El Gouna, Egypt.

 In 2019 she was crowned as Miss Grand Latvia and she represented her country at the Miss Grand International 2019 pageant held in Caracas Venezuela.

 Also in 2019, she competed in the Miss Multiverse 2019 pageant in Punta Cana, Dominican Republic, where she won the Miss Photogenic award and placed as fourth runner-up.

 In October 2022, Alexeeva was crowned Miss Universe Latvia.
 She was scheduled to participate in the 71st Miss Universe pageant in New Orleans in January 2023, but withdrew after testing positive for COVID-19.

 In 2023, Alexeeva participated in the 72nd Miss Universe pageant held in El Salvador to represent Latvia.
 She performed at the 76th Cannes Film Festival in Cannes, France in the same year.